pendo-io/acme-books-workshop/docs/tasks/step-1.md

 3. Update the text to something of your choice.

 You'll see the page heading between two `<h1 />` tags.
 This is HTML and the `<h1 />` tags are used to define headers.</br>
-You can read more about HTML heading tags on [w3schools](https://www.w3schools.com/tags/tag_hn.asp).
+We'll be learning a bit more about HTML later.

 Save your changes and have a look at your webpage - it should have updated to show your new text.
 You may need to reload the page for the changes to take effect.